 Building an agency one request for proposal (RFP) at a time is a painful and potentially humiliating way to grow a business.
-And while winning without pitching means not playing the RFP game, there's more subtlety to the approach than simply saying no and feeling good about yourself all the way to bankruptcy.
-In this long-overdue issue of the Win Without Pitching Newsletter I address the specific steps to take in dealing with requests for proposals.
+And while winning without pitching means not playing the RFP game, there’s more subtlety to the approach than simply saying no and feeling good about yourself all the way to bankruptcy.
+In this long-overdue article I address the specific steps to take in dealing with requests for proposals.

 The Four Priorities of Securing New Business